Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Methodology

 \myparagraph{Quantity–quality trade-off.} By adjusting the compressed proportion $\alpha$ and augmentation probability $p$, we can control the trade-off between the quantity and quality of generated information that is learned by the CIL model.
-Larger $\alpha$ and $p$ let the model learn from more generated exemplars more frequently, but the widened domain gap might harm the model performance.
+Larger $\alpha$ and $p$ let the model learn from more generated exemplars more frequently, but the widened domain gap might cause performance degradation.
 Smaller $\alpha$ and $p$ alleviate the domain gap and improve the information quality, but the exemplar quantity and learning frequency are compromised.
-The optimal choice of $\alpha$ and $p$ depends on the CIL setting and might differ for different tasks.
+The optimal choice of $\alpha$ and $p$ depends on the CIL setting.

-\myparagraph{Overall CIL training loss.} Therefore, the CIL training process of the $i$-th phase (Eq.~\ref{eq_training_cil}) is adjusted to:
+\myparagraph{Overall CIL training loss.} The CIL training process of the $i$-th phase (Equation~\ref{eq_training_cil}) is adjusted to: